Gayatrimurali/acme-fitness-store/lab-guide/Lab-1-Deploy-and-build-Application.md

         --uri "https://github.com/Azure-Samples/acme-fitness-store-config"
     ```

-### Task 4: Configure Tanzu Build Service

 1. Make sure you are operating from the ./scripts folder

     ```shell
     pwd
     ```

-> Should show something like:
+    > - Should show something like:

         ```
         ./source-code/acme-fitness-store/azure-spring-apps-enterprise/scripts
         ```

-2. Create a custom builder in Tanzu Build Service using the Azure CLI.
+1. Create a custom builder in Tanzu Build Service using the Azure CLI.

     ```shell
     az spring build-service builder create -n ${CUSTOM_BUILDER} \